Welfare officers

 A: The welfare office is open during office hours (9am-5pm), Monday to Friday.
 Please contact our Reception desk for details on how to make an appointment with Kim.

-Q: Will the welfare officer share our conversations?
+Q: Will the welfare officers share our conversations?

-A: All conversations with Kim are confidential and will not be repeated.
+A: All conversations with the welfare team are confidential and will not be repeated.

-A: If appropriate, Kim can refer students to a further support including, but not limited to, GPs and counsellors.
+A: If appropriate, Kim and Gemma can refer students to a further support including, but not limited to, GPs and counsellors.

 Q: What about when I’ve left UKSA?